 Always ensure your GPS on your smartphone is switched on so that you can be located during an emergency.

 We cover the costs of a casualty visit if you are admitted to hospital from the casualty unit.
 We pay the costs from your Hospital Benefit, as long as we confirm your admission.
 Some casualties charge a facility fee, which we do not cover.

 If you go to a casualty or emergency room and you are not admitted to hospital, we pay the costs according to your health plan, unless it is an emergency or related to a Prescribed Minimum Benefit condition.
 Where treatment qualifies as a Prescribed Minimum Benefit, it will be paid for by the Scheme.

 We pay for these claims as a day-to-day medical expense from your available Medical Savings Account and Above Threshold Benefit

 We pay for these claims as a day-to-day medical expense from your available Medical Savings Account.

 Smart and Core:

 You need to pay for these costs as your plans do not have a Medical Savings Account.

 On KeyCare Plus you can go to any casualty unit at one of the KeyCare network hospitals.
-You have to pay the first R325 of the consultation.
-On KeyCare Access, other than for emergencies and trauma, each person can go to casualty at one of the KeyCare network hospitals once a year.
-You have to pay the first R325 of the consultation.
-You don’t need to call us if you go to casualty.
+You have to pay the first R355 of the consultation.
+On KeyCare Start , you can go to your chosen KeyCare Start GP or network provider for after-hours care.

 Not all KeyCare network hospitals have casualty units.
 See the list of hospitals and casualty units.